ibm-cloud-docs/hp-virtual-servers/getting-started.md

 Before you start, check whether you are using the [required browser software](/docs/overview?topic=overview-prereqs-platform) for {{site.data.keyword.cloud_notm}}.
 Also, have an SSH key pair ready, which you need for creating and connecting to your virtual server instance.
 Read [Generating SSH keys](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-generate_ssh) for more information.

-Watch the following video to find how to get started with Hyper Protect Virtual Server:
+Watch the following video to find how to get started with {{site.data.keyword.hpvs}}:

-<iframe width="737" height="415" src="https://www.youtube.com/embed/GlP-w-vsPmc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="737" height="415" title="Getting Started with IBM Cloud Hyper Protect Virtual Servers" src="https://www.youtube.com/embed/GlP-w-vsPmc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Provisioning a {{site.data.keyword.hpvs}} instance
 {: #gs_provisioning}